arnarg/codedbearder.com/content/posts/nixos-terramaster-f2-221.md

 boot.kernelModules = ["coretemp" "it87"];
 ```

-That gives us the ability to monitor CPU temperature and current fan speed. `lm_sensors` hower also includes a program called `fancontrol` which is a bash script that periodically checks the CPU temperature and sets the fan speed accordingly.
+That gives us the ability to monitor CPU temperature and current fan speed. `lm_sensors` however also includes a program called `fancontrol` which is a bash script that periodically checks the CPU temperature and sets the fan speed accordingly.
 You can run `pwmcontrol` to go through a wizard setting up the `fancontrol` config and writing it in `/etc/fancontrol`.
 Mine is below, however you have to load `coretemp` and `it87` before any other `hwmon` modules and in that order in order for it to work, so you might be better off running `pwmcontrol` yourself.

 ```
 INTERVAL=10